VladaAlek/pp-commerce-261124/README.md

 This e-commerce project is focused on providing a user with learning material in the **Disaster Risk Reduction** field.
 It is an increasingly popular, multidisciplinary research area between natural and social sciences.
 Its multi-faceted results are implemented in everyday confrontations with natural hazards by numerous practitioners across the globe.
 The need to disseminate practical and theoretical knowledge about **DRR** grows with rapid changes in the natural and social environment.
 Hence, there are numerous potential users of this course.
 For practical reasons, this time, the project is limited to German-speaking countries *German, Austria and Switzerland*, the three countries that are exposed to *floods*, *stormy weather conditions*, *forest fires*, and *heat weaves* as the four most relevant natural disasters in this part of Europe.

 Considering that the main users of the website's services will be municipality workers, this e-commerce platform is based on B2B principles.
 When customers pay for specific services, they get an unlimited approach.
 In this stage of development, the option of offering a test to the user is indicated but not fully implemented.
 The same statement applies to the foreseen feature of booking consulting services from team members.
+It should be available on the *About* page.

+### Types of commercial activities

 Find out more about Disaster Ready E-Commerce Business Strategy here:

 - [1](docs/images/busines_strategy/0001.png);